tszheichoi/sensor-ble/README.md

    - `notify` (optional): Listeners to set up given a serviceUUID and characteristicUUID, these may return decoded data (or null when listening for other information, such as the device sensor scale factor)
    - `units` (optional): Description of unit semantics
    - `frequency` (optional): Description of sampling frequency
-   - `plottables`: Map of related sensor fields for plotting

 2. A `tests` array containing test cases to validate the decoder functionality.
 The test array differs depending on if the decoder decodes advertisement data or is streaming.
 See [ruuvi.js](devices/ruuvi.js) for advertisement decoding, or [muse_v3.js](devices/muse_v3.js) for streaming data.